Mild weather ahead for natural gas

 EI Niño anomalies

-Natural gas usage for heating was reduced due to mild weather in the colder months.
-During the 2015–2016 winter, the high intensity of El Niño kept the weather warmer than expected.
-As a result, at the end of March 2016, the US natural gas inventory was at 2.5 trillion cubic feet.
-That’s 67% above 2015 levels and 53% above the five-year average.
-However, this summer could be warmer than expected because of El Niño, which could boost the use of natural gas in electricity generation as cooling demand rises.
+Natural gas usage for heating was lower due to mild weather in the 2015–2016 winter season.
+El Niño’s intensity kept temperatures warmer than normal.
+As a result, at the end of March 2016, the US natural gas inventory was at 2.5 trillion cubic feet, which is 67% higher than 2015 levels and 53% higher than the five-year average.